robfatland/serverless/AWS/README.md

+This page is a stub.

 # Overview

-Serverless computing on AWS uses **AWS Lambda**.
-A lambda function can do a lot of different things including
+AWS serverless functions go by the brand name '**AWS Lambda functions**'.
+Uses include...

-* Monitor your spend rate on the cloud and notify you every day by email
+* ...monitor spend on the cloud; notify you how this is going via email
-* Turn an EC2 instance on and off every day to reduce the cost of operating it
+* Stop and restart virtual machines automatically to reduce cost
-* Respond to a web request with the results of a calculation
+* Respond to a web request by doing a calculation or providing some data
-* Respond to a web request with data

-Please refer to the sub-folders of this folder; as they respectively address these tasks.

-(kilroy) This would benefit from a transfer out of `costnotify` and from `Zero2API`.
+* Log data from remote devices

+(kilroy: costnotify and Zero2API)